anvix9/anvix-c.github.io/_posts/2024-08-16-fading-of-a-life-reverie.md

 <br/>

 <p style="text-align: justify;">
 Sentimentalism, they said, was for the weak, the dreamers, those who couldn't face the unyielding concrete of reality.
 And maybe they were right.
-Maybe nostalgia is nothing more than a gilded cage, a prison of our own making, locking us away from the harsh truth that everything is transient, that even memories can erode with time.
+Maybe nostalgia is nothing more than a gilded cage, <mark> a prison of our own making</mark>, locking us away from the harsh truth that everything is transient, that even memories can erode with time.
 </p>
 <br/>